aws-samples/cloudmosaic-dotnet/Module4.md

     > Note: you can view help for the command by running `dotnet lambda publish-layer help`

     ```bash
-    dotnet lambda publish-layer --layer-type runtime-package-store --layer-name mosaiclayer --package-manifest ./MosaicLayers.xml
+    dotnet lambda publish-layer --layer-type runtime-package-store --layer-name mosaiclayer --package-manifest ./MosaicLayers.xml --region YOUR-REGION-HERE
     ```

     > Note 1: the command will prompt you to supply the name of an Amazon S3 bucket to which it will upload the layer bundle.
-The bucket must exist in the same region as the deployed Lambda functions and layer.\
+The bucket must exist in the same region as the deployed Lambda functions and layer, specified using the --region option in the command.
+For region, use the region code for example --region us-west-2\
+    \
     > Note 2: the command example above assumes you used the name *default* for the credential profile you created in module 1.
 If you used a different name, add the *--profile **profilename*** option, for example *--profile myworkshopprofile*.

 1. When the publish command completes it will output the ARN of the new layer.
 For example: